-- The Club's Committee and Chairman have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation (see Appendix for details). - The Club's Chairman and Welfare Officer have overall responsibility for implementation of the policy.
+- The Club's Management Committee and President have overall accountability for this Policy and Concern Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation (see Appendix for details). - The Club's President and Welfare Officer have overall responsibility for implementation of the policy. - The Club's President and Welfare Officer are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Club's Welfare Officer is responsible for supporting the Club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.